• Skip to primary navigation

 • Stilton

-Feel free to grab a package of pre-crumbled blue cheese from your local grocery store, or a wedge of it and crumble the cheese yourself.
+Feel free to grab a package of pre-crumbled blue cheese, or a wedge of it and crumble the cheese yourself.

 Gorgonzola cheese may be substituted for blue cheese if you prefer.

-Creamy dressing with blue cheese crumbles in small glass bowl.
+Creamy blue cheese dressing in glass bowl with small whisk.

 How To Make Chunky Blue Cheese Dressing

-1. In a small bowl, combine ¾ cup of sour cream, ¼ cup mayonnaise, 3 Tbsp. lemon juice, 1 Tbsp.
-Worcestershire sauce, and a generous pinch of salt and pepper.
+1. In a small bowl, combine ½ cup of full fat sour cream, ½ cup mayonnaise, 2 Tbsp. lemon juice, 2 tsp.
+Worcestershire sauce, and ¼ tsp. each kosher salt and pepper.

-2. Stir all of these ingredients until smooth using a small whisk or a fork.
+2. Stir all of these ingredients until completely combined using a small whisk or a fork.

 How Long Does Blue Cheese Dressing Last?

 This dressing doesn’t last very long.
-It should last 5-6 days in the refrigerator when stored in an air-tight container.
+It lasts 5-6 days stored in the refrigerator in an airtight container.

-It’s one of those foods that’s best eaten fresh or within a few days.
+It’s one of those things that’s best enjoyed fresh or within a few days.

 Can I Freeze This Dressing?